Plant-keeper/PlantKeeper/README.md

 Rafael Dousse, Eva Ray, Quentin Surdez, Rachel Tranchida

-## About PROJECT
+## About PlantKeeper

-PROJECT is an innovative solution designed to help you effortlessly manage the well-being of your home plants.
+PlantKeeper is an innovative solution designed to help you effortlessly manage the well-being of your home plants.
 The system combines hardware and software to monitor environmental conditions and ensure your plants receive the optimal care they need.